Jana-Elst/jana-elst.github.io/src/content/projects/mixbox.md

     - Digital Design
     - App Design
     - Branding
+featured: true
-draft: true
+draft: false
 permalink: projects/mixbox/
 ---
 This assignment consisted of two challenges.
-I needed to establish a branding and visual language for Mixbox and provide a design based on the basic wireframes that were provided.
+I needed to create a branding and visual language for Mixbox and provide a design based on the basic wireframes that were provided.